jacklee032016/docs/sameq70/programming.rst

 	D:\rtos\rtosLwip\an767>atprogram -t samice -i swd -d atsame70q20 write -fs --values 0100001000| 03000042 -v : write 0x03

-Update: Please notice you don¡ät come arround of touching bit #6 ("Reserved") with this method.
+Update: Please notice you donÂ¡Ã¤t come arround of touching bit #6 ("Reserved") with this method.
 Atmel support confirmed to me it should always be set to 1 (I had some strange behavoiur when it was set to 0).

 ::